miketabb33/michaels-articles/articles/oauth.md

 Implicit Flow but for just the ID Token:
 1. Specify the response type to be ID Token to return the ID Token, instead of an access token.
-2. Returns an ID token in the redirect URL instead of the authorization code or access token.
+2. Returns an ID Token in the redirect URL instead of the authorization code or access token.
 3. Use the JWT signature to validate the ID Token.
 4. Front channel is not too secure because if anyone is snooping, they will be able to get data like email address, address, or any other data included in the ID Token.